kylecorry31/kylecorry31.github.io/src/research/solar-eclipse-prediction.md

 Further research should focus on improving the heuristics used to determine the step size around those conditions.

 In addition, I believe more research is needed to see if an algorithm, such as binary search, can be used to find the eclipse start, peak, and end times faster.

+Finally, there is likely to be a mathematical way to determine the time of an eclipse, similar to the way lunar eclipse times are calculated.
+In my research, I was unable to find a published algorithm for this though - most resources found in my research just mentioned that solar eclipse prediction is a complex problem.

 ## References
 1. Meeus, J. (1998, January 1).
 Astronomical Algorithms.